CHE for Parents

 and are actively engaged in the learning process.
 Tutoring is about meeting your son

 or daughter where they are academically and modeling transferrable learning strategies.

 Southeastern 101: Freshman Success

-Southeastern (SE) 101: Freshman Success is a course designed to ensure first-year student success.
+Southeastern (SE) 101 is a course designed to ensure first-year student success.
 The instructor of their SE 101 course serves as their academic advisor/coach.

 This two-hour credit graded success course aims to provide students with the tools needed to manage their emotional, social, and academic transition to the university.
 It is designed to help them cultivate effective and adaptable behaviors, develop successful academic strategies, and to connect with a professional academic advisor to explore career options, academic plans, and target the skills needed to be a successful college student.

 Class will meet twice weekly and use the computer platform "Moodle" as a supplemental resource.
 At the midpoint of the semester, students will be required to attend individual or small group academic advising/coaching sessions in lieu of group class meetings.